chadtopaz/computational-linear-algebra/coursebook/coursebook.md

 ## Linear Systems

-For concreteness let’s work in three dimensions and let’s consider the system
+For concreteness, let’s work in three dimensions and let’s consider the system

 $$ \begin{pmatrix}